Book of Hours (Use of Châlons-sur-Marne) – Fragment

 Otto F. Ege, Fifty Original Leaves from Medieval Manuscripts, Western Europe XII-XVI century, c1940

-This leaf is from a Book of Hours dismembered by Otto F. Ege for inclusion in specimen sets of medieval manuscript leaves he compiled in the 1940s under the title "Fifty Original Leaves from Medieval Manuscripts".
-It is listed as no. 48.
+The leaf is from a Book of Hours dismembered by Otto F. Ege for inclusion in specimen sets of medieval manuscript leaves he compiled in the 1940s under the title "Fifty Original Leaves from Medieval Manuscripts".
+It is listed as no. 48 of the fifty exemplars.

 The leaf came onto the market in 1981, sold by Maggs Bros, London, to the Friends of the Australian National University Library.